JalexSocial/rizzy.docs/content/docs/components/overview.md

   noindex: false # false (default) or true
 ---

-Rizzy is designed to seamlessly integrate with Htmx, offering dynamic interactions using Razor Components.
-To accommodate the unique aspects of working with Htmx, Rizzy introduces equivalent components for the built-in Blazor components, ensuring a smooth development experience.
+Rizzy is designed to seamlessly integrate with Htmx.
+It achieves this by introducing equivalent components for the built-in Blazor components.
 These Rizzy components sometimes need to implement subtle differences in behavior behind the scenes to utilize HTMX correctly.

 Below is a list of Blazor built-in components alongside their Rizzy equivalents.
 Each Rizzy component is designed to work in a manner that is nearly identical to it's Blazor counterpart while embracing Htmx's dynamic loading and partial updates.